rurigi-waweru/dsfpt10-p4-01-dsc-k-nearest-neighbors-knn-intro/README.md

 ## Introduction

-In this section you'll look at an intuitive algorithm known as K-Nearest Neighbors (KNN).
+In this section, you'll look at an intuitive algorithm known as K-Nearest Neighbors (KNN).
 KNN is an effective classification and regression algorithm that uses nearby points in order to generate a prediction.

 ## KNN